 - Add as a new person: Click the radio button and then Apply to create a new person based on the inquiry info—this person will automatically be created as a Lead.

-- Link to an existing person: If there are no matches, but you know this person is already in Populi (say, they're entered under their maiden name but they inquired after getting married), click the radio button and then search for existing people.
+- Link to an existing person: If there are no matches, but you know this person is already in Populi (say, she's entered under her maiden name but she inquired after getting married), click the radio button and then search for existing people.
 Once you've found the match, click their name and then Apply.
 The name from the inquiry will be replaced by the name of the person to whom you linked it; all other information will be added to anything that already exists.

 Changing inquiry info

 If you need to edit or update some aspect of the inquiry info, you can click one of the following field names to make changes: